satejsoman/prclz/prclz/parcelization/ReadMe.md

     * Check account balance `rcchelp balance`

 * Check error logs: `cd /project2/bettencourt/mnp/prclz/logs`
-    * Using less terminal pager to view logs:
+    * Using a terminal pager to view logs:
       * `less <JOB-NAME>.err`
       * `q` quit
     * Using VIM which functions as a text editor to view logs: